 |---|---|

-| Lifetime (born before 6/30/1952) | Free |
+| Lifetime (born before 7/1/1952) | Free |

-| Lifetime (born after 6/30/1952) | $70 |
+| Lifetime (born after 7/1/1952) | $70 |

-You can also choose an annual fishing license at $7 per year.
+You can also choose an annual fishing license at $4 per year.
 These options let you pick the term and cost that fit your plans.
-Keep your ID and residency proof ready to confirm eligibility and receive the discounted or lifetime privileges.

 How to Apply for a Georgia Senior Fishing License

-You’ll follow a simple application process: go to https://www.gooutdoorsgeorgia.com/, fill out the form, and either print your license or display it in the Go Outdoors Georgia app.
-If you prefer, visit a licensed agent with a valid ID or proof of residency to complete the same steps.
+You’ll follow a simple application process.
+Go to https://www.gooutdoorsgeorgia.com/.
+Fill out the form.
+Either print your license or display it in the Go Outdoors Georgia app.

-Make sure you meet the eligibility requirements: residents 65+ who’ve lived in Georgia at least three months may qualify for a free Lifetime Sportsman’s License if born before June 30, 1952.
+Make sure you meet the eligibility requirements.
+Residents 65+ who’ve lived in Georgia at least three months may qualify.

-If you need help during the application process, call the Go Outdoors Georgia Call Center at 1-800-366-2661; assistance is available weekdays and weekends.
+If you need help during the application process, call the Go Outdoors Georgia Call Center at 1-800-366-2661.
+Assistance is available weekdays and weekends.

 Lifetime and Durable Card Options

-That lifetime license benefits you by removing renewal hassles and giving permanent access to most state hunting and fishing activities.
-You’ll still need to show three months’ Georgia residency and can apply online, by phone, or through license agents.
+You’ll still need to show three months’ Georgia residency.
+You can apply online, by phone, or through license agents.

 Ways to Save on Licenses and Permits

-You’ll want to weigh lifetime versus annual choices and look for bundle deals that match how often you fish or hunt.
-Consider these practical ways to maximize license savings and review permit options before you buy.
+You’ll want to weigh lifetime versus annual choices.
+Look for bundle deals that match how often you fish or hunt.

-- If you’re born on/after June 30, 1952, buy the $70 Lifetime Sportsman’s License for long-term savings over yearly fees.
+- If you’re born on/after July 1, 1952, buy the $70 Lifetime Sportsman’s License for long-term savings over yearly fees.

 Replacing or Updating Your License Information

-If your fishing or lifetime sportsman license is lost, damaged, or needs updated details, you’ve got several straightforward options to replace it or change your information without hassle.
+If your fishing or lifetime sportsman license is lost, damaged, or needs updated details, you have several straightforward options.

-Durable plastic lifetime cards must be reordered for $10 plus transaction fees online, at retail agents, or by mail.
-Senior lifetime sportsman holders pay $10 plus a $3 service fee; you’ll get a receipt that serves as a temporary license while the new card arrives in about 14 days.
+Senior lifetime sportsman holders pay $6 plus a $3 service fee.
+You’ll get a receipt that serves as a temporary license while the new card arrives in about 14 days.

-To update personal information—like mailing address or email—log into your WRD customer account with the required ID details, or contact a Georgia license dealer or call center for help.
+To update personal information like mailing address or email, log into your WRD customer account.
+Use the required ID details.

 Senior-Friendly Fishing Programs and Community Outings